adsforce/docs/src/en/sdk-integrations/quick-start/Android/README.md

    }
    ```

-- If using a development tool that doesn't support the `gradle`, but you can use the `aar` file, we've provided you with a play-services-base dependency library file, you can download the files and add them to your project.
+- If using a development tool that doesn't support the `gradle`  and you can use the `aar` file, we can provide you with a play-services-base dependency library file.
+You can download the files and add them to your project.

-- If using a development tool that doesn't support to use the `aar` file, the `play-services-base` dependent library cannot be used in this case.
-Simply import the `installreferrer_xxx.jar` file, unzip the `AdsforceSdk_xxx.aar` ,then rename the `classes.jar` and import it into the project.
+- If using a development tool that doesn't support the `aar` file and the `play-services-base` dependent library cannot be used in this case, you can simply import the `installreferrer_xxx.jar` file, unzip the `AdsforceSdk_xxx.aar` ,then rename the `classes.jar` and import it into the project.
 Finally copy the following codes into `AndroidManifest.xml` file of your project.

      ```xml
      <uses-permission android:name="android.permission.INTERNET"/>